ionic-team/capacitor/site/docs-md/getting-started/index.md

 npx cap add electron
 ```

-Capacitor is now installed in your project 🎉
+🎉 Capacitor is now installed in your project. 🎉

-## Using Capacitor Starter with Ionic Framework

-Integration into the Ionic CLI is coming soon.

-For now, create a new ionic app using `ionic start`, then follow the steps above to add
-Capacitor to an existing web app (in this case, your new Ionic app).

 ## Optional: Starting a fresh project